armigjoka/holbertonschool-simple_shell/README.md

 What are the three prototypes of main file.

-How does the sehll use the Path command to find the programs?
+How does the shell use the Path command to find the programs?

 How to execute the program wiht the execve system call?

 Files included in the repository:

-README.md:

 Description of what is done on simple shell program created by us.